ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 ### 10 core fields
 360Giving Data Standard can be used to publish data about grants awarded to **organisations** or **individuals**.

-Eight of the 10 core fields are consistent for all types of grantmaking
+Eight of the 10 core fields are consistent for all types of grantmaking:

-Seven of the 10 core fields are commonly collected as part of the grantmaking process, and may be stored in a grants management system:
 - Identifier
 - Title
 - Description